-Here they are – the most interesting and sought-after birds in all of Ghana according to Africa Geographic travel director Christian Boix.
+Here they are – the most interesting and sought-after birds in Ghana, according to Africa Geographic safari guru Christian Boix

 1. White-necked Picathartes

-Bounds through the forest stealthily and effortlessly from one liana to the next in gollum-like fashion.
-These birds gather in silent and mysterious crowds by cave entrances to breed in overhangs – building half cup mud nests just like swallows do.
-Ravishingly gorgeous and enigmatic this afro palaeo-endemic is Ghana’s indisputable MEGA!
+Bounds through the forest stealthily and effortlessly from one liana to the next in a gollum-like fashion.
+These birds gather in silent and mysterious crowds by cave entrances to breed in overhangs – building half-cup mud nests just like swallows do.
+Ravishingly gorgeous and enigmatic, this afro palaeo-endemic is Ghana’s indisputable MEGA!

 2. African Piculet